 This is content that, once inside your funnel, teaches your audience about why they need to do something about their problem.
 You’re exploring the problem in depth, the risks involved, and the gravity of the problem (or of ignoring it).

 - “7 factors that make you a candidate for surgery,”

 - “The risks and costs of hair transplant procedures.”

 Remember, hairloss is a problem but not the real problem.
 In this scenario, they’ve entered your funnel so they’ve admitted their hairloss bothers them.
 Outdated procedures with less-than-desirable results are the problem.

 The goal is to get them to care about it.
-It's to take them to the next level where they become aware of your solution, which is more advanced, more natural-looking, less risky, etc than the alternatives.
+It’s to take them to the next level where they’re aware your solution, which is more advanced, more natural-looking, less risky, etc than the alternatives.

 Essentially, they want to do something.
 While they’re considering the solutions, the goal is to get them to think about your solution.
 Therefore, your content needs to point out what makes your solution the ideal solution for them.